Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

-Therefore, within this framework, approximately 74.34$\%$ of the absorbed photon energy can be considered usable.
-Note that the exergy estimates performed by R. Petela give the maximum work potential\cite{ref-49,ref-50} with respect to the surroundings.
-The present estimation, from the Gibbs free energy perspective, also accounts for the available work potential, but from the system perspective.
-As will be shown in the next section, this estimate provides a much better description of various phenomena, such as solar-to-usable energy conversion in solar cells.
-Similarly, the work availability in a two-photon process can be calculated, in which the system absorbs two photons simultaneously, generating a single electron–hole pair.
-Because twice the energy of a single photon is absorbed for the same entropy cost of $k_B \ln 2$, the available energy per unit energy is expected to be higher.
-Following an analogous derivation, the ratio of available energy to total energy is approximately 87.17$\%$ for a two-photon absorption process.
-It should be emphasized that these estimations are simplified, relating entropy changes directly to work availability.
-A rigorous calculation of free energy and exergy would require a detailed description of the photon–electron interaction and the underlying unitary evolution of the electron–photon field.
-Nevertheless, these estimates provide a practical measure of the work availability of radiation, which we aim to validate by calculating the solar-to-usable-energy conversion efficiency of a solar cell under direct sunlight, as presented below.
+\textbf{Equation 18} provides a more general expression for work potential estimates for solar radiation.
+This includes the R. Petela exergy expression ($E_{\text{ex}}^{p}$) as well as the entropy exchange during photon emission and absorption.
+The estimated value of the work potential $\mathcal{W}_r$ using \textbf{Equation 18} is around 75.2$\%$.
+Note that in the derivation by R. Petela, the microscopic detail associated with the energy transfer path is not considered.
+Consequently, the resulting expression represents the maximum work potential under ideal conditions.
+However, the actual energy transfer path (here, from the Sun to the sample) may involve additional sources of loss of work potential.
+Accounting for these microscopic details, particularly those associated with the absorption process, leads to the expression given in \textbf{Equation 18}.
+It is understandable from \textbf{Equation 18} that, if one can reduce $\delta S_a$, one may achieve a higher work potential.
+A straightforward way to achieve lower $\delta S_a$ is to use a two-photon absorption process.
+In a second-order two-photon process, the system absorbs two photons through a second-order transition, generating a single electron–hole pair; thus, twice the photon energy is absorbed for the same entropy cost of $k_B \ln 2$.
+This lower entropy cost manifests as higher efficiency, and, following an analogous derivation, the work potential is calculated to be approximately 84$\%$ for a two-photon absorption process.
+Based on these estimates, we consider the maximum thermodynamic work potential for solar energy conversion under standard conditions to be approximately 76$\%$.
+For second-order two-photon processes, the efficiency increases to approximately 84$\%$.
+While a rigorous treatment would require a detailed description of the photon–electron interaction, the underlying unitary evolution of the coupled electron–photon field, and additional factors such as the differing probabilities of first- and second-order absorption processes, these estimates provide a practical measure of the work availability of radiation.
+We validate this measure by calculating the solar-to-usable-energy conversion efficiency of a solar cell under direct sunlight, as presented below.